Lewis whales: Rescue operation launched after pod beaches at Tolsta

-A major rescue operation is underway in an effort to save a pod of pilot whales stranded on a Scottish beach.
+Dozens of pilot whales have died after a “mass stranding” on a Scottish beach.

+Police have instructed the public to avoid the area to allow the remaining mammals the greatest chance of survival.

-Around 55 pilot whales came ashore on the beach at Traigh Mhòr in Tolsta, on the Isle of Lewis.
+Marine medics have estimated that at least 55 pilot whales beached on the Traigh Mhor beach in North Tolsta, on the Isle of Lewis.

+However, the latest update from the British Divers Marine Life Rescue (BDMLR) has indicated that only 10 are still alive.

 Reckoned to be about 55 pilot whales stranded on Traigh Mhor at North Tolsta in the Isle of Lewis this morning. pic.twitter.com/yokwcnTQLO— Angus B MacNeil MP🇺🇦 (@AngusMacNeilSNP) July 16, 2023